 How to complain

-- acknowledge your complaint on the same day
+- acknowledge your complaint within 24 hours

 - review your complaint and usually send you a full response within 5 working days

 - tell you within 5 working days if we need more time to respond to your complaint